liuquande/SAML/README.md

 ### Multi-site Data for Prostate MRI Segmentation
 To our knowledge, this is the first well-organized multi-site data for public use.
 The potential research field can cover [Domain Generalization](https://github.com/liuquande/SAML), [Multi-site Learning](https://arxiv.org/abs/2002.03366) and [Life-long Learning](https://arxiv.org/abs/1805.10170), etc.

-(1) Details of Data and Imaging Protocols of the Six Different Sites included in the Organized Dataset.
+(1) Details of data and imaging protocols of the six different sites included in the organized dataset.

 <center><img src="protocol.png" class="centerImage" width="700"/></center>